(Start shaking your monitor now.)

 - Vocaloid: Kaito's hugging attempts may be hazardous to your lens.◊

-- In "Party Foul", Nikki accidentally knocks over a camera with a beach ball, and apologizes to the person recording them.
+- In "Party Foul", Nikki accidentally knocks over a camera with a beach ball, making the picture appear sideways.
+She apologizes to the person recording them.

 - "A Spooky Sleepover" cuts to static after a pillow from the gang's pillow fight hits the camera.